aglevillayer/generatePDF/README.md

 For each task, a new branch should be opened.
 When the work is ready to be merged, a merge request (MR) should be openeded between this new branch and the `dev` one.

 Later, when the `dev` branch is ready to go in production, a merge request between `dev` and `main` is created and merged.

+## Using the app

+The route to download a pdf is /api/pdf at which you must pass a token.
+The token will be a JSON object containing the url to pdf, and options as pagination, header or footer.
+You may pass HTML to header and footer fields.
+This token will be stringified, encrypted and finally coded to be given to API.